Count Yorga, Vampire is a 1970 American supernatural horror movie directed by Bob Kelljan and starring Robert Quarry.

 It was followed by a sequel, The Return of Count Yorga.
-American International Pictures had planned at one stage to revive Count Yorga as an adversary for the Vincent Price’s villain character in Doctor Phibes Rises Again.
-This plan was dropped, however.
+American International Pictures had planned at one stage to revive Count Yorga as an adversary for Vincent Price’s villain character in Doctor Phibes Rises Again.
+However, this plan was dropped.

 Quarry later played another vampire, the messianic Khorda in 1973’s Deathmaster, which is often confused with the Yorga films because AIP picked up the distribution rights and began using the term “The Deathmaster” to promote the Yorga sequel, The Return of Count Yorga.